 Municipal and school board elections

-The next Municipal and School Board Election will take place in Monday, October 2026
+The next Municipal and School Board Election will take place on Monday, October 26, 2026

 The Municipal Elections Act (MEA) is the legal framework that governs municipal elections in Ontario.
 The MEA outlines the procedures for the elections, such as nomination and voting processes, voter rights and regulates fundraising functions and third party advertisements.